kyrikakis/hailo_tappas_ros2/README.md

 ### ROS Domain ID

 The ROS domain ID is set to #20.
-Feel free to change that to you needs.
+Feel free to change that to your needs.

 # Acknowledgements
 * https://github.com/hailo-ai/hailo-rpi5-examples